Recognizing Caregiver Burnout

 What Causes Caregiver Burnout?

 Role confusion – Many people are confused when thrust into the role of caregiver.
-It can be difficult for a person to separate her role as a caregiver from her role as a spouse, lover, child, friend, etc.
+It can be difficult for a person to separate their role as a caregiver from their role as a spouse, lover, child, friend, etc.

 Unrealistic expectations – Many caregivers expect their involvement to have a positive effect on the health and happiness of the patient.
 This may be unrealistic for patients suffering from a progressive disease, such as Parkinson’s or Alzheimer’s.